-- Languages: Elven, one human language, choice of one other language.
+- Half-Elf Languages: Elven, one human language, choice of one other language.

 Gnomes, or Tendenarruk as they call themselves, are a curious race.
-There are three more or less distinct racial types of gnomes: the slightly larger and stockier nobility, called the Bal gnomes, the mountain gnomes, and the hill gnomes.
+There are three more or less distinct racial types of gnomes: the slightly larger and stockier nobility, called the Bal gnomes, the rock gnomes, and the forest gnomes.
 Gnomes are also divided into castes.
-Bal gnomes are themselves also a caste, and mountain and hill gnomes make up the other castes.
+Bal gnomes are themselves also a caste, and rock and forest gnomes make up the other castes.
 Physical characteristics such as height and weight vary considerably between the types.
 Variation among individual gnomes is common, especially when comparing gnomes from different racial types, but variation is also common within these types.
 Gnomes, like Dwarves, usually boast substantial facial hair, though there are those gnomes who are without this attribute.
 Ears are slightly elongated and come to a bit of a point.
 This ear shape is not as pronounced as in the halfling race and some gnomes have ears that are shaped much like human ears.
 Eye color also varies but tends to be among the paler colors, light blue, green, or gray.
 Hair color is often gray, dull silver, or pale blond.
 Anomalies are not uncommon, as it is difficult to make generalizations of the race as a whole due to individual variation.
 The longest living gnomes are the ruling caste, the Bal gnomes.
-They can live on average from 350-400 years.
-The shortest lived gnomes are the Sag and Pal gnomes, or hill gnomes, who live only an average of 200-250 years.
+They can live an average of 500 years.
+The shortest lived gnomes are the Sag and Pal gnomes, or forest gnomes, who live only an average of 300 years.
 As with many other attributes of the gnomes, age varies widely among the sub-races as well as among individuals.

 - Languages: Gnome, one human language.